Hours after EU deal, Turkey rounds up 1,300 migrants bound for Greece

 Turkish gendarmes apprehended hundreds of Syrians, Iraqis, Iranians and Afghans and three human traffickers, near the town of Ayvacik in Canakkale province, coastguard officials told Reuters.

-In the largest operation of its kind in recent months, the migrants were sent to a repatriation centre where some could face deportation, the officials said.
+In the largest operation of its kind in recent months, the migrants were sent to a repatriation center where some could face deportation, the officials said.

-A record 500,000 people fleeing a four-year civil war in Syria have travelled through Turkey then risked their lives to reach Greece in rickety boats this year, their first stop in Europe before travelling north.
+A record 500,000 people fleeing a four-year civil war in Syria have traveled through Turkey then risked their lives to reach Greece in rickety boats this year, their first stop in Europe before traveling north.

 Nearly 600 people have died on the so-called eastern-Mediterranean route, according to the International Organization for Migration.